-For online companies, there is nothing more important than the user onboarding process.
+For online companies, few things are more important than the user onboarding process.

 You spend enormous amounts of money on attracting users to your site, with many businesses dedicating entire departments to optimizing that site so that traffic converts into users.

 Obviously, companies want onboarding to be as fast and frictionless as possible, while still staying compliant with the regulations in their industry and market and nothing could be further from the truth, the onboarding phase is crucial not only in your customer journey but also for fraud and risk reasons.

 On paper, a fully online business model has huge advantages.
 You can target a global market, operate 24/7, and have more control over the data.
 But there’s an area where traditional brick-and-mortar setups win: verifying people’s identities.
 This is exactly the challenge of the modern digital customer onboarding process.

 Let’s see why it works, when it’s risky, and how to make it as smooth as possible without attracting fraudsters.